 - At about 40 percent, the rate of depression reported by youths in the last year is much higher than the state or national rates.

-- Only about one third of adults with poor mental health take medication or receive treatment.
+- Only about one-third of adults with poor mental health take medication or receive treatment.

-It is evident that mental concerns come alongside physical difficulties.
+Mental concerns come alongside physical difficulties.
 Surprisingly, over 90 percent of adults in the area believe treatment helps people with mental illnesses, yet so few receive the treatment that they need.

 The first risk factor is the inadequate fruits, vegetables, and exercise that children and adults in the area receive daily.
 Later mental struggles in the adult population include higher rates of smoking, heavy drinking, and binge drinking than the state and national rates.
 Substance abuse issues include both prescription drugs and illicit drugs, such as heroin and methamphetamine.
 These problems are considered top behavioral and mental illness concerns in the city.